Monthly Archives: September 2015

 I headed back to Audubon Terrace that afternoon, but the gates were then locked and both museums and the college located there were closed at the time I visited.

-Audubon Terrace is on one side of East 155th Street
+Audubon Terrace is on one side of East 155th Street at Boricua College

 https://en.wikipedia.org/wiki/Audubon_Terrace

-On a break it was back to the lady who sells the shaved ice for a mango ice cup.
-I really look forward to those two scoops of mango ice.
+On a break it was back to the lady who sells the shaved ice for a rainbow ice cup.
+I really look forward to those two scoops of rainbow ice.
 It must be all the years that I lived in the islands myself.
 I still am trying to find the elusive Guamanian treat of a combination of soft serve, shaved ice and lining it with fruit syrups.
 Now that was heaven on a hot day.

 The last part of the day was spent walking up the east side of Broadway.
 Not knowing when I started on this side of the street, I walked from 155th Street to 207th Street.
 It didn’t take as long as I thought but my feet reminded me it was a distance.
 It was interesting to see all the restaurants I tried, all the stores I entered and all the bakeries I had to stop in, all delicious and very reasonable.
 There are many great business owners up here.
 I made it to 207th Street when it got dark.